-- (1) A person aggrieved by the determination of the High Court on hearing an election petition may appeal to the Court of Appeal against the decision. - (2) The Court of Appeal shall proceed to hear and determine an appeal under this section expeditiously and may, for that purpose, suspend any other matter pending before it. - (3) A person aggrieved by the decision of the Court of Appeal under sub section (2) may appeal against the decision to the Supreme Court. - (4) The Supreme Court shall proceed to hear and determine an appeal under this section expeditiously and may for that purpose suspend any other matter pending before it.
+- (1) A person aggrieved by the determination of the High Court on hearing an election petition may appeal to the Court of Appeal against the decision. - (2) The Court of Appeal shall proceed to hear and determine an appeal under this section within six months from the date of filing of the appeal and may for that purpose suspend any other matter pending before it.